allenporter/home-assistant-datasets/model_evals/README.md

 ## Pre-requisites

-1. Create the virtual environment
+1. Create your virtual environment.
+If using a dev container just install the pip requirements.

     ```bash
     $ python3 -m venv venv